10 Idea Generation Activities for Better Ideas

 Walk the Aisles

 Take your team out to a physical location to gather insights.
-If you’re working on a project around grocery store retail, for example, go to a grocery store and ask everyone to split up and take photos of things they notice.
+For example, if you’re working on a project around grocery store retail, for example, go to a grocery store and ask everyone to split up and take photos of things they notice.
 Share images with the team through a private Instagram account or text message chain.

 It’s hard to get inspired when you’re cooped up in a meeting room.
 Mixing up your location and taking inspiration from the real world helps spark new ideas.